 One area where the rights of same-sex couples are still murky is parenting.
 Gendered language and a social bias against same-sex parenting remain, and some states have codified these biases into law.
 Some states are openly hostile to granting same-sex couples the same rights as heterosexual couples, and this taints the requirements of those states in regard to LGBTQ couples and custody issues.
-LGBTQ couples should always consult a local family lawyer for advice on adoption, divorce, and parenting arrangements to make sure that their relationships and agreements are legally protected to the fullest extent possible.
+LGBTQ couples should always consult a Columbus divorce lawyer for advice on family law, adoption, divorce, and parenting arrangements to make sure that their relationships and agreements are legally protected to the fullest extent possible.

 Discrimination Against LGBTQ Individuals

 Few federal laws outlawing discrimination expressly list gender identity or sexual orientation as protected classes.
 Title VII extends protection against employment discrimination on the basis of race and sex but does not list gender identity or sexual orientation as protected from discrimination in the workplace.
 The Equal Employment Opportunity Commission (EEOC) is currently providing regulatory guidance placing discrimination based on gender identity and sexual orientation as subsections of discrimination against gender.
 Although this provides some protection, regulatory guidance is far more easily changed than federal law is and is therefore far more subject to political whims.